tradeling/technical-assesment/qa-automation/readme.md

 ## The Process

 1. Start a new private github repository.
-1. Initiate new Cypress project environment
-1. Write some end-to-end tests fulfilling the [Acceptance Criteria](#acceptance-criteria) below
+1. Write end-to-end tests fulfilling the [Acceptance Criteria](#acceptance-criteria) below
-1. Push your code in Github.
-And give the access to following users: [Meabed](https://github.com/meabed)
+1. Prepare a test summary report and include the information about platform, browser, tools etc

 ## Acceptance Criteria